GSA/digitalgov.gov/content/news/2022/08/2022-08-22-fedramp-launches-oscal-developer-data-bites-series.md

 date: 2022-08-18 09:51:00 -0500
 kicker: Security
 title: FedRAMP Launches OSCAL Developer Data Bites Series
 deck: "**FedRAMP Launches OSCAL Developer Data Bites Series**&mndash;FedRAMP is excited to launch an Open Security Controls Assessment Language (OSCAL) Developer Data Bites series!
 It will cover a variety of technical topics regarding users’ utilization of OSCAL for FedRAMP, FedRAMP automation updates or changes, and open forum conversations with subject matter experts.
-The first OSCAL Developers Data Bites session will be held on Thursday, September 1, at 12:00pm EDT.
+The first OSCAL Developers Data Bites session will be held on Thursday, September 1, at 12:00 pm, EDT.
 The series will continue on a bi-weekly basis."
-summary: FedRAMP is excited to launch an Open Security Controls Assessment Language (OSCAL) Developer Data Bites series!
-The series will cover a variety of technical topics regarding users’ utilization of OSCAL for FedRAMP, FedRAMP automation updates or changes, and open forum conversations with subject matter experts.
-The first OSCAL Developers Data Bites session will be held on Thursday, September 1, at 12:00pm EDT.
-The series will continue on a bi-weekly basis.
+summary:
 # See all topics at https://digital.gov/topics
 topics:
   - fedramp